 Thinking of learning to crochet or knit?
 Or just trying to understand the difference?

+Both yarn crafts are very similar.
+But there are some big differences.
 Learn about the differences between knitting and crochet, and explore the pros and cons of each method.

 Knit vs. Crochet: How to Tell Them Apart